mvolkmann/blog/src/swift-ui.md

 ### Simulator

 To run the app in the Simulator, click the black triangle at the top.
-That builds the app, launches the Simulator (if not already running), loads the app in the Simulator, and starts it.
+This builds the app, launches the Simulator (if not already running), loads the app in the Simulator, and starts it.
-The app is not automatically updates when code changes are saved.
+The app is not automatically updated when code changes are saved.
 The triangle must be clicked again to repeat the whole build/load/start process.

-There are rendering issues with the "iPhone 12 mini" simulator, so choose a different device for now.
+There are known rendering issues with the "iPhone 12 mini" simulator, so choose a different device for now.

 ## Apple Human Interface Guidelines (HIG)